atomix/atomix.github.io/copycat/docs/internals.md

 Copycat provides an alternative approach to managing unreachable servers in a manner that allows major compaction to progress *and* preserves availability for the Raft cluster.
 The availability statuses - *available* and *unavailable* - tracked by the leader are exposed to users via an API.
 In the event that a server becomes unavailable, Copycat allows passive servers (which already contain the majority of the logs present in active Raft members) to be quickly promoted to replace unavailable Raft members.
 Then, when the leader is able to reestablish communication with an unreachable server, that server will be caught up *asynchronously* by followers while the server that replaced it participates in the Raft algorithm, thus reducing the loss of availability.
 The section on [membership changes](#membership-changes) goes more in-depth on the implications of membership changes and asynchronous replication.

-<h4 id="log-compaction-time">8.2.8 Managing time and timeouts in a compacted log</h4>
+<h4 id="log-compaction-time">8.2.8 Managing Time and Timeouts in a Compacted Log</h4>

 Many Raft implementations use the replicated Raft log to provide a consistent view of time.
 To do so, implementations typically append the leader's timestamp to certain entries in the log.
 When an entry is applied to the state machine, the entry's timestamp is used to increment a monotonically increasing logical clock.
 This approach can be used to expire keys or sessions.
 Indeed, sessions as described in the Raft literature use leader timestamps to remove expired session information from memory when a client fails to send a keep-alive request to the cluster in a timely manner.